gusbemacbe/suru-plus/features-en.md

 ## Folders redesign and new colours

 The new versions has won new colours of folders, based by Alexey Varfolomeev’s Papirus.
 In the version 25.0, it won new folders with colour of Linux Mint.
 In the version 25.2.0, more three folders colours – indigo, pink and Manjaro-coloured.
 Finally in the version 30, it officially supports gradients and won more new colours, 90s Summer, Aurora and FitDance.
-Based on Suru++ Ubuntu, new colours: bordeaux, Canonical, Disco Dingo, Ubuntu and vermillion.
+Based on Suru++ Ubuntu, new colours: bordeaux, Canonical, Disco Dingo, Ubuntu and vermilion.
 With totally compatible with [@Roboron3042](https://github.com/Roboron3042)'s [Cyberpunk Neon](https://github.com/Roboron3042/Cyberpunk-Neon), it won new folders with colours of Cyberpunk Neon!

 As Suru++ is officially compatible with with [@actionless](https://github.com/actionless)'s [Oomox](https://github.com/themix-project/oomox), you can change any colour of all folders once and for all!